Last Updated on

-First one is where returns from MF move from initial 12% to 7% in later years.
+First one is where returns from MF move from the initial 12% to 7% in later years.
 These are conservative numbers when compared to returns given by really good MFs.

-Second one is a slightly aggressive returns assumption based analysis.
+The second one is a slightly aggressive returns assumption based analysis.
 Here the returns move from 15% initially to 7% in later years.
 But even then the returns of 15% are not that rare and have been achieved by quite a few funds in India for decades.

 So for an investment of Rs 1.44 Crores (lump sum + SIP of 20 years), a corpus of Rs 10.28 Crs and Rs 7.06 Crs has been achieved.
 And mind you, this return has been achieved despite having paid the additional tax @ 8333/- per month for 20 years.
 And these numbers are substantially higher than the real estate investment even after tax saving.

 This means a net expected gain ranging from Rs 5.61 Crs to Rs 8.84 Crs.

 Compare these numbers with those of Real Estate case and you will understand what this article is trying to point you towards.